 - Health Services and Health Care

 - Vaccinations and Testing

 - Cross-Registration Information

 - International Students & International travel

-On Monday, August 16, all GSD campus buildings officially reopened to all Harvard University ID holders, according to the hours below:
+All GSD campus buildings will be open to all Harvard University ID holders, according to the hours below:

 • GSD Affiliates

 Access from 5am to 2am, seven days per week, to Gund Hall, 485 Broadway, 7 Sumner, and 40 and 42 Kirkland (20 Sumner has its own schedule and generally closes overnight)